sdairs/bluebird/README.md

 # Bluebird

-Bluebird is a CLI that consumes the BlueSky firehose and sends it to a downstream destination.
+Bluebird is a CLI that consumes the Bluesky firehose and sends it to a downstream destination.

 ## Destinations